-Powell v Apollo Candle (1885) 10 App Cas 282 - this case dealt with the powers of colonial legislatures.
+Powell v Apollo Candle Company Ltd (New South Wales) (1885) 10 AC 282; UKPC 5 - this Privy Council decision dealt with the powers of colonial legislatures.
 It decided that colonial legislatures, though subordinate to the Imperial Parliament, were not mere delegates and were empowered to delegate legislative power to the executive.

-McCawley v The King AC 691, (1920) 28 CLR 106, UKPCHCA 1 - this case concluded that the Parliament is legislatively sovereign.
+McCawley v The King AC 691; (1920) 28 CLR 106; UKPCHCA 1 - this Privy Council decision concluded that the Parliament is legislatively sovereign.
 This essentially has been the basis for all subsequent State constitutional law in Australia.

-Arena v Nader (1997) 42 NSWLR 427, NSWSC 468, (1997) 71 ALJR 1604 - this case revolved around the validity of legislation providing for the waiver of privilege by a House of the New South Wales Parliament.
-Both the Supreme Court and the High Court found the legislation to be valid.
+Arena v Nader (1997) 42 NSWLR 427; NSWSC 468 - this case revolved around the validity of legislation providing for the waiver of privilege by a House of the New South Wales Parliament.
+Both the NSW Supreme Court and the High Court found the legislation to be valid.

-Source: State Constitutional Landmarks edited by George Winterton (Federation Press, 2006)
+Source: George Winterton (ed) State Constitutional Landmarks (Federation Press, 2006)